Priyankanaskar/Webmining-NLP_module_o4/README.md

 Save time by verifying these common issues:  Use the correct kernel (with all your installed dependencies) and in the pyvenv.cfg file change 'include-system-site-packages' to 'true' .

 ## Task 1.
 Get Started
 ### Copy the base repository into your GitHub account by selecting the "Use this Template" button on GitHub and specifying yourself as the owner.
-The base repository is available at: https://github.com/wmnlp-materials/json-sentimentLinks to an external site.
+The base repository is available at: https://github.com/wmnlp-materials/json-sentimentLinks
+to an external site.
 Clone YOUR new repo down to your machine.

 ## Task 2.
 Open Notebook and Complete Tasks
-* 1. On your machine, open the Jupyter Notebook for editing.
+* 1.On your machine, open the Jupyter Notebook for editing.
-* 2. Required: In your Markdown introduction, add a viewable, clickable link to  your GitHub repo after your name.
+* 2.Required: In your Markdown introduction, add a viewable, clickable link to  your GitHub repo after your name.
 Build your brand and make your Markdown introduction clear and professional.
-* 3. Required: Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.
+* 3.Required: Use Markdown headings  (e.g. Question 1) to clearly show your content by each question number.
-* 4. Complete the first task.
+* 4.Complete the first task.
-* 5. Execute the notebook.
+* 5.Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.
-* 6. Complete the second task.
+* 6.Complete the second task.
 * 7.Execute the notebook.
 Commit and push to GitHub.
 Verify your notebook appears correctly.
-* 8. Work this way until all tasks have been completed.
+* 8.Work this way until all tasks have been completed.

 ### Task 3.
 Export to HTML and Finalize Repo
-* 1. Execute each notebook.
+* 1.Execute each notebook.
-* 2. After executing, export each notebook to HTML.
+* 2.After executing, export each notebook to HTML.
-* 3. Commit and push your HTML files to your GitHub repo along with the executed notebooks.
+* 3.Commit and push your HTML files to your GitHub repo along with the executed notebooks.
-* 4. Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.
+* 4.Verify you have a professional README.md that introduces your GitHub repository and provides helpful information about your project.

 # Refrence : https://github.com/wmnlp-materials/json-sentiment
-### Specil Thanks:
-#### Denise Case for instruction and guidence
+### A special thanks to Denise Case for instruction and guidence